akuklev/akuklev.github.io/kotlin-inplace.md

 A pending objects cannot be mentioned after it was finalized or passed as a `@pending` argument.
 Functions that create or obtain a pending objects, can only pass it around as pending or borrowed arguments, futhermore each possible execution path must either finalize the object or passe it as a pending argument.

-However, this requirements are not sufficient to ensure correctness because of capturing.
+However, this requirements are not sufficient to ensure correctness because of capturing: a reference to a pending object could be captured as an element in some list, inside of some field some object, or as a variable inside a closure which could be run as a separate job.
+We have to ensure that these jobs are finished and these objects either finalized or inaccessible before we finalize the object.

 Capture Checking
 ----------------